Table of Contents

 How is lichen planus diagnosed?

 Contact your doctor if you have the symptoms listed above.
 They can tell if you have lichen planus by looking at your rash.
 The doctor may do a blood test or skin biopsy.
-These help rule out other issues.
+These tests help rule out other issues.
 For biopsy, the doctor takes skin cells from one or more of the bumps.
-The cells get sent to a lab to confirm the diagnosis.
+The cells are sent to a lab to confirm the diagnosis.

 Can lichen planus be prevented or avoided?